 An old man who didn’t care what people thought yelled out honestly, “Huele a patas” (It smells like feet).

 You see, Dolores Mission Church had declared itself a sanctuary church for the undocumented after passage of the Immigration Reform and Control Act of 1986.
-Recently arrived undocumented men from Mexico and Central America would sleep in the church at night.
+Recently-arrived undocumented men from Mexico and Central America would sleep in the church at night.

 Each morning, a certain scent lingered in the church, never overwhelming but “undeniably there.”
 Vacuums and liberally sprinkled I Love My Carpet didn’t quite do the trick.
-Neither did strategically place potpourri and Air Wick.
+Neither did strategically placed potpourri and Air Wick.
 As up to 100 men took haven in the church at night, the distinct odor of smelly feet remained in the air the next morning.
 Parishioners began to grumble.

 Instead of lecturing his parishioners about getting their priorities in order, instead of reminding them of the church’s mission to stand with those on the margins, Fr.
 Boyle helped parishioners do something harder but much more effective.
-He helped them discover another way of looking at the problem:
+He helped them discover another way of looking at the problem.

 “Come on, now,” I throw back at them, “what’s the church smell like?”